Stephen-Echessa/USA-Earnings-Prediction/README.md

 ## Model

 The XGBoost Regression model was chosen for its ability to handle complex relationships in the data and its robustness in predicting numerical outcomes.
-The model was trained on the preprocessed dataset, and hyperparameter tuning may have been performed to optimize its performance.
+The model was trained on the preprocessed dataset, and hyperparameter tuning was performed to optimize its performance.

-Usage
+## Usage

   ### Clone the repository: